ICanBoogie/docs/rendering.md

 # Bindings

 The [icanboogie/bind-render][] package binds [icanboogie/render][] to [ICanBoogie][], using its autoconfig feature.
-It adds various getters and methods to the [Core][] instance and a template resolver that uses the application paths to look for templates.
+It adds various getters and methods to the [Application][] instance and a template resolver that uses the application paths to look for templates.

 ```php
 <?php